-Author has written 9 stories for Halo, Neverwinter Nights, Warhammer, Mass Effect, and Star Wars.
+Author has written 10 stories for Halo, Neverwinter Nights, Warhammer, Mass Effect, Star Wars, and Star Wars.

 Fic Status (In no particular order): For my philosophy on updating deadlines, please see the very first quote in my long list of them below this section.

 Beyond the Wall.
 I wrote 20,000 words for this, and they're all shit.
 I may go back and fix it at some point.
-I may not.
+I probably won't.

 Once More Unto the Breach is dead.
 I've been in denial about that since I lost the next chapter to a computer crash in late 2009, but there's no point in hiding it anymore.
 I may consider letting someone take over if they want to, though.